 She got on her knees, held it with both hands, and pointed the blade to her heart.
 She raised her arms high over her head as she about to strike her life.
 She closed her eyes and whispered.
 "Thank you, Zeus."

-But with a quick speed, a mysterious figure in a dark cape emerged from the shadows, took its hand out and the blade went through it instead of her heart.
+But with a quick speed, Fabocusa emerged from the shadows, took his hand out, and the blade went through it instead of her heart.
 Helen's eyes opened wildly and froze.
 She let go of the knife and tried to retreat not knowing who it was.

-Then she turned her head to the figure's face and her eyes widen with awe.
-Under the hood of the cape was a young handsome male Spacer with winter white skin and his eyes were as blue as the Mediterranean Sea.
+Then she turned her head to his face and her eyes widen with awe.
+Under the hood of the cape, she could see his winter white skin and eyes were as blue as the Mediterranean Sea.
 He looked down at his hand with the knife still in it.
 With no pain, he pulled it out and blue blood came gushing out.
 He clutched his wounded hand as hard as possible and was magically healed, leaving no scar behind.
 Then he took off his hood to reveal his long white hair.

 He slowly wiped Helen's face with his cape.
 He looked into her eyes and could see her life was horrible and wanted to change that.